Going Behind the Curtain: FAQ on Publishing and the Legal Issues of Hiring a Ghostwriter

 GOING BEHIND THE CURTAIN: FAQ ON PUBLISHING AND THE LEGAL ISSUES OF HIRING A GHOSTWRITER

-In the first nine months of 2017, nearly two dozen civil lawsuits were filed that included allegations of libel or defamation.
+Every year, dozens of civil lawsuits are filed that included allegations of libel or defamation.

-Nationwide, more than 440 such cases were filed during the same time.
-Of those, many are obscure cases that never reach the headlines, but nevertheless cost both plaintiffs and defendants sizable sums for legal fees and court costs.
+Most of the time, these things are obscure cases that never reach the headlines, but nevertheless cost both plaintiffs and defendants sizable sums for legal fees and court costs.

 The notoriously litigious nature of the United States leaves many would-be authors with plenty of unanswered questions.